 Finally, booking scams can also target travelers who are looking for the best deal on their trips as well.
 According to the American Hotel and Lodging Association, over 15 million travelers fall victim to false booking websites every year, costing travelers - and the industry - millions of dollars.

 How It Works: When it comes to online travel deals, many travelers will comparison shop between websites to get the best deal.
 When they find the best price for their accommodations, they have no problem booking it and trusting the site they are looking at.
 However, not all websites are equal.
-Some sites offer a great deal, just to have the deal not actually exist at the hotel.
+Some sites offer a great deal, just to have the deal not exist at the hotel.

 Who It Targets: This scam often targets those who are familiar with comparison shopping online, with the biggest target being those comparing via search engines.
 Scam artists will build convincing sites that are search-engine friendly, which look and respond like regular online travel agency websites.